 Ayn Rand’s Objectivism is proudly hierarchal in nature.
 Rand’s politics are based on her view on morality.
 Her view on morality is based on her metaphysics.
 Her metaphysics dictates that there is an unalterable nature of man qua man.
 She develops a vision of what the ideal man ought to be, based on the “objective” nature in which humans survive.
-Certain behaviors, such as rationality in all of one’s waking hours, are held up as morally superior to others.
+Certain behaviors are held up as morally superior to others.
 The problem?
 Her view of man is based on a faulty view of human nature itself: tabula rasa.

 Rand writes in “The Objectivist Ethics” in The Virtue of Selfishness:

 Man is born with an emotional mechanism, just as he is born with a cognitive mechanism; but, at birth, both are “tabula rasa.”
 (30)